Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 The profit the business can generate at a CAGR of 20%+ for the next 15 years to make an amount equal to what the government bonds will fetch you in 15 years.

-Now because I have invested in the business at even less than 20k Cr market cap, the whole equation changes considerably.
+The whole equation has changed considerably because I have invested in the business at even less than 20k Cr market cap.

 Pidilite Industries

-No evaluation is complete without my all-time favorite stock of Pidilite, which is overvalued for sure.
-Now let us see how based on the above method as well.
+No evaluation is complete without my all-time favourite stock, Pidilite, which is overvalued.
+So now let us see how based on the above method as well.

-At its average growth rate of 13.5%, it will require more than 15 years to surpass the total operating profits equivalent to the current market cap.
+Its average growth rate of 13.5% will require more than 15 years to surpass the total operating profits equivalent to the current market cap.

 Forget about the compounding of the market cap at the government bond rates of 6%.